 My Kit - What I Use Daily

 I get asked a lot about the tools I use to build software, stay productive and organised, or buy to keep me productive and on top of things.
-Here is a big list of all my favorite stuff.
+Here is a big list of all my favourite stuff.

 Workstation (2023 14” MacBook Pro, M2 Pro, 16GB RAM, 512GB SSD)